Adel-pro/Netology/Terraform/HW5/Team.md

       variable "in_the_end_there_can_be_only_string" {
         description = "Who is better Connor or Duncan?"
         type        = string

-        # default = "Who is better Connor or Duncan?"
         default = "who is better connor or duncan?"

         validation {